zSnout/v8/src/content/blog/the-story-of-zsnout.md

 ---
 category: meta
+description: A deep dive into the early years of zSnout.
 excerpt:
   Have you ever wondered how zSnout began?
 Let's hear the story together and take a deep dive into the early years of zSnout.
+imageAlt:
+  "The Python, Express, Hostinger, VSCode, Khan Academy, NodeJS, PHP, MySQL, Vue, and TypeScript icons, all with gray arrows pointing to a giant zSnout icon."
 published: 2022-03-02
 title: The Story of zSnout
 updated: 2022-09-07